 Lying on my bed in my student flat staring at the ceiling I felt unbearably stressed.
 No, I hadn’t just come from a tense boardroom meeting, I had no relatives on deaths doorstep and my exams were a good few months away.

 It wasn’t that I had an excessive amount of lectures to be in, or that I was being given a heavy workload.
 I’d simply processed my timetable in my head as being my daily routine.
 Everything I did would fit around my timetable.
-I would wake up in the morning for Uni like an extra in Michael Jackson’s Thriller video, get ready, go to Uni, come back, eat, set my alarm for Uni and sleep.
-I’m not going to lie, there is some partying in there but on a students budget It’s fairly modest.
+I would wake up in the morning for uni like an extra in Michael Jackson’s Thriller video, get ready, go to Uni, come back, eat, set my alarm for Uni and sleep.
+I’m not going to lie, there is some partying in there but on a students budget it’s fairly modest.

-That’s not to say we should all go get drunk, smoke up and go in pursuit of STI’s.
-We can sacrifice some time to achieve good things, but we shouldn’t let it ruin our happiness in the long run.
+That’s not to say we should all get drunk, smoke up and go in pursuit of STI’s.
+We can sacrifice some time to be “productive” but we shouldn’t let it ruin our happiness in the long run.
 We need to strike that balance and maintain it.

-It’s hard to take a step back when you feel really busy and allow yourself time to think and I am so glad that I did.
-It’s important that we think about our perspectives on time and judge how that is affecting our lives; before we become slaves to the clock.
+It’s hard to take a step back when you feel busy and allow yourself time to think.
+I’m so glad that I did!
+It’s a mental exercise reevaluating your perspective on time but it’s something that controls your behaviour in day to day life.